mate-academy/fed/jest-mochawesome-reporter/README.md

 ## Description

 This package is a reporter for Jest that generates a report in mochawesome compatible JSON format.
-You can use it with [mochawesome](https://www.npmjs.com/package/mochawesome) to show a fansy report in HTML format.
+You can use it with [mochawesome](https://www.npmjs.com/package/mochawesome) to show a fancy report in HTML format.

 ## Install
 - `npm i -D @mate-academy/jest-mochawesome-reporter`